MrAlexSee/sopang/README.md

 Input pattern file (positional parameter 2 or named parameter `-I` or `--in-pattern-file`) should contain the list of patterns, each of the same length, separated with newline characters.
 Attached as part of this package is a script `run_all.sh`, which allows for processing multiple input text (chromosome) and pattern files.

+Unit tests are located in the `unit_tests` folder and they can be run by issuing the `make run` command in that folder.

 #### Command-line parameter description

 Short name | Long name               | Parameter description